 Starting from the 1960’s the School’s activities began focusing mainly in astronautics, and in 1963 the School’s name changed into School of Aerospace Engineering.
 Professors and technicians of the School designed and manufactured the satellites of the San Marco series.
 Thanks to the launch of the first satellite of the series, in 1964 Italy became the third nation in the world, after USA and USSR, to inject its own satellite in orbit.
 In 1962 the School set-up a launch platform near Malindi, Kenya that has been used without any launch failure till 1988.

-In 1997 the School started an educational program called UniSat, which consisted in having students design and manufacture satellites; each UniSat satellite was launched into space by a Russian-Ukrainian rocket called Dniepr every two years that corresponds to the length of the study program offered by the School.
-Thanks to the UniSat series and to other later satellites made at the School, called Edusat, Lares, and TigriSat, the School has become a worldwide flagship institution in astronautics.
+In 1997 the School started an educational program called UniSat, having the students themselves busy in designing and manufacturing Schol's microsatellites; each UniSat spacecraft was launched into space by a Russian-Ukrainian rocket called Dniepr every two years, an interval that corresponds to the length of the study program offered by the School.
+Thanks to the UniSat series and to other satellites later made at the School, called Edusat, Lares, TigriSat and STECCO, the School has become a worldwide flagship institution in astronautics, and such a prestigious role will be strengthened in the future with the launch - expected in 2022, of the new spacecraft LARES-2 and AstroBioCubeSat.